 By following these steps you’ll be able to accurately reference Getty Images in a jiffy.
 Its all about being meticulous and adhering to the given guidelines to honor the efforts of the original creators.

-Read This: Getty Images Moment Explained
+Read This: Who Owns Getty Images and Its Background

 Steps to Cite Getty Images in Different Formats